fyellin/PuzzleSolver/README.md

 * The clue list for the puzzle,

 * The allowable values for the variables are 1..26 inclusive, and each value can be used at most once.
 \[Note, the values in the list must be distinct.
 See below if variable values can be repeated.]

 * Each equation must yield a distinct value.
 If duplicate values are allowed, then add the keyword argument `allow_duplicates=True` to the argument list.

 There are three methods you may want to override:

 * `check_solution()` is called when the solver has found a tentative solution.
-The default implementation simply returns `True`, but additional puzzle-specific verification can be performed hear.
+The default implementation simply returns `True`, but additional puzzle-specific verification can be performed here.

 * `show_solution()` is called after `check_solution()` returns `True`.
 It prints out the values of the variables and draws a picture of the grid.
 Users can augment or replace this behaviour.

 * `get_letter_values()` is called to find all possible values to assign to letters, given previously existing  assignments.
 You must override this if the puzzle uses something more complicated than each variable must get a distinct value from the list passed as the `item=` argument.
 See Magpie195 for an example.

 The solver is run by calling `solver.run()`.
 More information about the steps the solver is performing can be seen by adding the arguemnt `debug=True`.